phalcon/documentation/docs/api/phalcon_contracts.md

 ): string;
 ```

-Returns a SQL modified with a shared-lock clause.
-MySQL emits
+Returns a SQL modified with a LOCK IN SHARE MODE clause
-`LOCK IN SHARE MODE`; PostgreSQL emits `FOR SHARE`; SQLite returns the
-original query unchanged.
-The optional `modifier` appends a row-lock
-disposition keyword (`Dialect::LOCK_NOWAIT` / `Dialect::LOCK_SKIP_LOCKED`)
-for PostgreSQL - MySQL's legacy `LOCK IN SHARE MODE` does not support
-modifiers, so non-empty values are silently ignored on MySQL.

 #### `supportsReleaseSavepoints()` { #contractsdbdialect-supportsreleasesavepoints }